andreztz/LooksBetter/README.md

 # visu

-visu changes font type and size in github and gitlab.
+Chrome Extension - Changes font properties in github and gitlab.